 The high ceilings, large double-hung windows, school-house lights, slate blackboards, and ornate desks all

 speak to a different era in education.

-Our newest exhibit, open in the Fall of 2012, tells the true story of life in the Wild West.
+Opened in the Fall of 2012, Law and Disorder tells the true story of life in the Wild West.
 Meet T.J.
 McCluer, Jr., the sheriff of La Plata County and see some of his belongings.
 Learn about the cowboys that roamed the valleys and the bitter feud that rivaled the Hatfields and McCoys.
 Hangings, shootouts, bank robberies -- we have it all!